softwaremill/akka-http-session-faq/README.md

 There may be 3 types of Cookies being used in `akka-http-session` and all need to have this option enabled explicitly:
 `akka.http.session.cookie.secure`, `csrf.cookie.secure` and `refresh-token.cookie.secure`.

-### Even when a session is invalidated by `invalidateSession`, is it still available? {#invalidate-session}
+### <a name="invalidate-session"></a>Even when a session is invalidated by `invalidateSession`, is it still available?
 Yes.
 The invalidation is just a way to inform the client, that it should erase the cookie.
-There is not session maintenance going on on the server side.
+There is no session maintenance going on on the server side.
 This means, a Cookie representing an invalidated session can still be used:
 ```
 $ curl -i --cookie "_sessiondata=625617AD3A82A95149B2DAAA6B4444F633F298E5-1505374699373-xmy_login" http://localhost:8080/api/current_login